 A PULSE token is a unit of exchange in a blockchain based intelligent agent system connecting buyers, experts, relayers, developers, and sellers.
-It represents the
+It

 primary unit of economic transactions in the Pulse ecosystem.
 It can be optionally used by sellers to buy access to prospects’ intents.
-It can be used to reward users for
+It can be used to reward

 specific behaviors, actions, and knowledge.